janbiedermann/up/README.md

 Available with `bundle exec` within the example apps or if this gem is included in your Gemfile:

-- `up` - starts a cluster of workers using Opal running in Node with uWebSockets, fastest server
+- `up` - starts a cluster of workers using Opal running in Node with uWebSockets
 - `up_node` - starts a cluster of workers using Opal running in Node with ws websocket support
 - `up_ruby` - starts a cluster of workers using Ruby with uWebSockets in a native extension, does not support the --secure options/TLS